aryansatwani/SJC-Consultancy/README.md

 `AFC_Asian_Cup_predictions.ipynb`: Contains Match and Tournament Simulation of the recently concluded AFC Asian Cup 2023 using Poisson Regression.

-`Euro Predictions.ipynb`: Contains Match and Tournament Simulation of the upcoming UEFA Euro 2024 using Poisson Regression.
+`euros_predictions.ipynb`: Contains Match and Tournament Simulation of the upcoming UEFA Euro 2024 using Poisson Regression.

+`Copa_America_predictions.ipynb`: Contains Match and Tournament Simulation of the upcoming CONMEBOL Copa America 2024 using Poisson Regression.

 `Dataset Combine.ipynb`: Jupyter notebook where all the data was combined.